 Pre-lit trees can reduce work considerably and remove the issue of hiding the wires but generally these trees will also benefit from a few more lights added for extra sparkle.
 Consider a different type of bulb for texture but do ensure that the colour compliments the existing lights!

 Speaking of Colour…

 The softer tone of warm white lights works well for a more traditional trees, whereas the gentle blue hue of a cool white light can create an illusion of icy winter and show off the colours in your ornaments to better effect.

 Try to ensure you chose a light string which will blend in with your tree so that the lights appear seemingly as if by magic around the branches.

 And, as if we weren’t confused already, Designer Francesco Bilotto told House Beautiful that he prefers to hang lights vertically to ensure best coverage of the tree!

 And don’t be tempted to skip the back of the tree – those twinkling lights in the distance really do add extra impact to the final product.

-Colours & Themes
+5. Colours & Themes

 Whilst we still find plenty of nods to the candles and edible treats that adorned the trees in the Victorian era, trees have now become extensions of our home design and self-expression.
 They offer a great opportunity to give way to whimsy and add some festive fun into our world.

 Interior Design Info recommend keeping to around three colours (we say anything from 2 – 4 works well).
 Think about how the colours will go together, as well as how they will work in the room you’ve selected for your tree.